dprim7/hh4b-transformer/docs/overview.md

-# Jet-less Transformer for HH->4b Analysis with LHC Run 2 and Run 3 Data
+# Jet-free Transformer for HH->4b Analysis with LHC Run 2 and Run 3 Data

 ## TODO